DTJF/fbdoc/src/doc/Options.md

 Operational Options  {#SecOptOperations}
 ===================

-Operational options control the fb-doc operations or the output of an emitter.
+Operational options control the \Proj operations or the output of an emitter.
 In special cases they may have no effect, depending on the used combination of run mode and emitter.